stockholmuniversity/smeta/README.md

 A meta relationship API and web UI for creating relationships between different services, e.g. your companys Single-Signon and your Github account.
 This is the data/relationships that noone wants to do but everyone needs to know about in this BYO world.

+# Plugins

+There are two different kinds of plugins:
+* `authenticators` which authenticate a user which you can add tokens to for verification.
+* `verifiers` verifies with certainty that a user holds the token that the user provides.